nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft_0_0_1.md

 41. Latocha, A. (2017).
 Geomorphologically-oriented land use planning for sustainable development in mountainous areas: A case study of the Kłodzko Valley, SW Poland.
 Geomorphology, 297, 72-82.

 42. Kenworthy, J.R., & Laube, F.B.
 (1999).
 Patterns of automobile dependence in cities: an international overview of key physical and economic dimensions with some implications for urban policy.
 Transportation Research Part A: Policy and Practice, 33(7-8), 691-723.

-_[Additional references to be added as needed]_

-## Appendix: Implementation Details

-_[Description of the code implementation, parameter settings, and visualization techniques]_